Human rights in Mali: Freedom of speech and press

 At the June 26 trial, the judge accepted a motion from the public prosecutor to remove the press and observers from the courtroom to "protect" the public from the "salacious" details of the case.
 The five journalists were convicted, given suspended prison sentences, and fined between $400 (178,800 CFA francs) and $1,200 (536,400 CFA francs).
 Minta, the teacher, was sentenced to two additional months' imprisonment and fined $1,200 (536,400 CFA francs).
 Outside the courtroom, leaders of the local journalists union objected to being barred from attending legal proceedings involving professional colleagues.

 The government harassed media outlets during the year.
 For example, in March the Office du Niger (ON), a government agency that regulates irrigation and agriculture in the country's rice-growing region, served an eviction notice on Radio Jamakan, a local radio station that operated out of an ON‑owned building in Markala.
 Radio Jamakan and the CPJ charged that the eviction was a result of the station's March 3–4 broadcast of an opposition meeting.
 In 2006 ON stopped supplying electricity to the station after it broadcast a conference of government critics.

+On 12 April 2024 the military junta prohibited all forms of media from reporting on activities of political parties and associations.

 Internet freedom

 There are no government restrictions on access to the Internet except for pornography or material deemed objectionable to Islamic values.
 There were no credible reports that the government monitored e-mail or Internet chat rooms without judicial oversight.
 Individuals and groups engage in the expression of views via the Internet, including by e‑mail.

 The Ministry of Islamic Affairs continues to block Web sites considered anti-Islamic or pornographic.
 In November 2011 the Telecommunications Authority blocked and banned a local blog, Hilath.com, at the request of the Islamic Ministry because of its anti-Islamic content.
-The blog was known for promoting religious tolerance, as well as for discussing the blogger’s homosexuality.
+The blog was known for promoting religious tolerance, as well as for discussing the blogger's homosexuality.
 NGO sources stated that in general the media practiced self-censorship on issues related to Islam due to fears of being labeled "anti-Islamic" and subsequently harassed.
 This self-censorship also applied to reporting on problems in and criticisms of the judiciary.

 There were numerous Internet cafes in Bamako, although home access in the capital was limited to those able to pay the high installation and monthly fees.
 Outside of Bamako, there were a few sites where the Internet was available for public use, but many towns in the country had no Internet access.